 Nicole Horseherder, Diné, is from the Black Mesa region of the Navajo Nation.
 Nicole is one of the original founding members of Tó Nizhóní Ání and has been an active member since its establishment.
 Nicole is a graduate of the University of Arizona with a Bachelors in Family and Consumer Resources.
 Nicole received her Master of Arts in Linguistics from the University of British Columbia, Vancouver, B.C.
 Canada.
 Nicole began her work with Tó Nizhóní Ání as an outreach coordinator and interpreting hydrology and legal documents for Diné communities fighting coal-mine impacts.
 Today Nicole is leading efforts towards transition away from fossil fuel development in the Navajo Nation.
 Outside of Tó Nizhóní Ání, Nicole enjoys her time with family, horses, ceremonies, and traveling.

 Adrian Herder, Diné, is from the Black Mesa region of the Navajo Nation and currently resides in Flagstaff, AZ.
-Adrian served as a volunteer with Tó Nizhóní Ání for 7 years before officially joining the team in 2020.
+Adrian served as a volunteer with Tó Nizhóní Ání for seven years before officially joining the team in 2020.
 Adrian graduated from Northern Arizona University in 2017 with a Bachelor of Science in Fitness & Wellness.
 Adrian is an accomplished potter and artist, showing his work in several notable shows and art markets.
-In addition, Adrian has designed many flyers, posters, logos for businesses and organizations across the Navajo Nation and is credited for designing the official Tó Nizhóní Ání logo.
-Outside of Tó Nizhóní Ání, Adrian likes to run, take photos of Diné life, and is dedicated to his traditional Diné pottery.
+In addition, Adrian has designed many flyers, posters, and logos for businesses and organizations.
+Outside of Tó Nizhóní Ání, Adrian likes to run, take photos of Diné life, and dedicate his time to making traditional Diné pottery.

 Jessica Keetso, Diné, is from the Black Mesa region of the Navajo Nation.
 Jessica was a regular volunteer with Tó Nizhóní Ání before joining the team in 2018.
 As a volunteer, Jessica helped coordinate events such as the Just Transition Relay.
 In 2017, Jessica graduated from Northern Arizona University with her Bachelor of Science in Environmental Science.
 Jessica served with the Navajo Nation President's Office and worked with the Energy and Natural Resources team before being hired by Tó Nizhóní Ání.
 Outside of Tó Nizhóní Ání, Jessica enjoys helping her family, exploring the outdoors, and tending to her garden and chickens.